dannyhope/uxbrighton/_posts/2015-03-10-ux-analytics-workshop.md

 - Setting-up funnels to track how well your design is working for specific user goals/tasks
 - Find ways to increase conversions
 - Create persona based segments to see what your personas are up to.
-- Choosing what tool to use for measuring (we could just mention other tools within the context of the goals we’re covering)
+- Choosing what tool to use for measuring
-- Customising Google Analytics to show the data that’s most relevant to your site both for yourself and your client (setting up dashboards and custom reports) (create a dashboard through the day?)
+- Customising Google Analytics to show the data that’s most relevant to your site both for yourself and your client (dashboards and custom reports)

 ## Who is this for?